Nicola Loud: Early life and career

 She studied at the Royal Academy of Music with her principal tutor György Pauk who described her as: "Very musical, with fantastic flair and presence - one of the most talented British violinists I had ever come across.".

 From London she went to study in New York City with Cho-Liang Lin at the Juilliard School of Music.
 Loud has performed as a soloist with most of the major UK orchestras and also performs chamber music.
 In 2001 she created her one-woman show which features a wide range of repertoire including classical, jazz and film music.

 In 2003, Nicola Loud was awarded an ARAM by the Royal Academy of Music and in 2008 became a television presenter for the BBC, co-hosting the concerto final of BBC Young Musician of the Year in Cardiff.
 As a past winner, she was also featured in a documentary celebrating 30 years of the competition, and provided the commentary for the Eurovision Young Musicians 2008 program on BBC Four.

 Personal life

-In 2012, Loud married Rupert Allason, who writes about espionage under the pen name Nigel West.
+In 2012, Loud married former MP Rupert Allason, who writes about espionage under the pen name Nigel West.